 I loved seeing how Vincent’s work and life inspired some installations in a museum.
 My favourite was that rain from one of his Japanese prints.
 The museum is only five years old, but the work they are doing, and the way they are interpreting Vincent’s influence, definitely makes it a great place to visit.

 Musée Réattu Arles

-Beside some classical paintings, museum today has a very nice collection of modern and contemporary artists.
+Beside some classical paintings, the museum today has a very nice collection of modern and contemporary artists.
 I especially liked some of Picasso’s drawings.
 He was also closely linked with Arles.
-Picasso visited it a few times (mostly because of the bull fights) and have some of his exhibitions organised there, as well.
+Picasso visited it a few times (mostly because of the bullfights) and have some of his exhibitions organised there, as well.

 Locations related to Van Gogh in Arles

 After spending my first day by exploring museums, I’ve decided to look for locations related to Van Gogh in Arles the next day.
-I had a breakfast at my hotel and have went to the Arles tourist office to meet my guide Nina.
-She took me on a walk around Arles and has showed me some places related to Vincent.
+I had breakfast at my hotel and have gone to the Arles tourist office to meet my guide Nina.
+She took me on a walk around Arles and has shown me some places related to Vincent.